johnny-walker/hw01/README.md

 Edit index.js to support different HTTP requests (get/post/etc...)
 See result

-Change the HTML content\
+create and change the HTML content\
-See result

-Add index.html\
 See result

 Create GitHub Repository\